8 injured after NYC passenger bus drives off overpass in the Bronx, is left hanging

 In an audio recording from the FDNY obtained by ABC News, a dispatcher is heard saying, "Continue rescue.
 We have a tandem bus over the bridge, half of it is hanging off the bridge, there's people inside."

-The intersection is now shut down and the bus is waiting to be towed.
+The intersection was shut down as d the bus was waiting to be towed.

+After more than five hours, FDNY crews were able to lift it up and pull it back from the overpass just before 6:30 a.m.
+It has been towed to an MTA yard for further investigation.

 No other vehicles were involved in the accident.